dtcenter/METdataio/METdbLoad/docs/installation.rst

 METdbload has been developed and tested on Mac and Linux operating systems.
 Support for additional platforms may be added in future releases.
 METdbload is a Python 3 program that requires some extra packages to be available on the user's computer prior to installation.
-METdbload is part of METdatadb.
+METdbload is part of the METdatadb database package.
 Additional METdatadb programs that work with the data are planned.

 Installing METdbload
 --------------------